 The Settings section allows you to select the Control Port from the drop down list.
 If Reconnect At Start is selected the device is automatically recognized when Andor iQ is opened.
 If Report Manual Position is selected the stage coordinates will be displayed in the Communications section.
 The Reset button can be used to revert back to the original settings.
 Use the Load and Save buttons to load or save an image.

-The Settings Section also shows if Statu s: Not Connected the device is Connected and its - Status: A PROPERTY OF A location or if the device is Not Connected Clarao.
+The Settings Section also shows if the device is Connected and its location or if the device is Not Connected.